-The Division of Academic Affairs utilizes Interfolio's Review, Promotion & Tenure (RPT) service to manage submission and review of packets for Tenure, Promotion, Post-Tenure Review, and Sustained Performance Evaluation.
+Beginning in the fall of 2023, the Division of Academic Affairs will be utilizing Interfolio's Review, Promotion & Tenure (RPT) service to manage submission and review of packets for Tenure, Promotion, Post-Tenure Review, and Sustained Performance Evaluation.

-Faculty will upload their files into this digital system.
-Interfolio will be used for the following application and review processes:
+When the new service is live, faculty will no longer submit printed materials ("binders and buckets") but will upload their files into this new digital system.
+Interfolio will be used for the following application and review processes.